lksdnx/ndxtest/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+Condensed instructions on how to work with this package can be found here.

-_For more examples, please refer to the [Documentation](https://example.com)_
+For more details, please refer to the [Documentation](https://example.com).

+The package has following structure:

 <p align="right">(<a href="#top">back to top</a>)</p>